Impossible not to feel the charm of the statice, sea lavender!

 Botanical name – Limonium sp.

-Types – annual, biennial, perennial depending on the species
+Types – annual, biennial, perennial depending on species

 Exposure – full sun

-Foliage – some species are deciduous while others are evergreen
+Flowering: summer – Foliage: some are deciduous, others evergreen

 - Different altogether: lavender by the sea